jonhjelm/docs-and-training/tutorials/level_3_service_creation/python_imageconverter.md

-the converter service is not called in the context of a running workflow where the workflow manager automatically passes the user's session token to each service, we first have to obtain a session token from the authentication services and then use it to call our service.
+the converter service is not called in the context of a running workflow where the workflow manager automatically passes the user's session token to each service, we first have to obtain a session token from the authentication services, which we then use to call our service.
 We also have to create the extra-parameters input ourselves.
 Have a look at `test_client/test_imageconverter.py` to learn more about how this is done.

 The test call's output should be the same GSS ID as you defined as input, but with a different file ending (jpg instead of png).

-## Step 5: Create a image-conversion workflow
+## Step 5: Create an image-conversion workflow
 You can now head over to the portal and create your own image-conversion workflow and integrate the image-converter service as a synchronous CloudFlow service.
-You can either hard-code a GSS ID as input or, better, use the filechooser service (`http://www.caxman.eu/apps/sintef/fileChooser03_new2.owl#fileChooser_Service`) to have the user choose a file at workflow execution.
+You can either hard-code a GSS ID as input or, even better, use the filechooser service (`http://www.caxman.eu/apps/sintef/fileChooser03_new2.owl#fileChooser_Service`) to have the user select a file during workflow execution.
 If you don't know how to register and integrate your service in a workflow, refer to the [level-2 tutorials](..).